amanaknows/tri-penta-quasi-lateral-data-stream/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.

 Acknowledgments
 The project was inspired by the following projects:

+Blockchain-based Identity Verification System Decentralized Social Media Platform
+Artificial Intelligence Model for Collaboration and Content Suggestions Contact
+For questions, feedback, or support, please contact Delilah, blackbox.ai, gpt, and/or amanaknows.

+Acknowledgments
+The project was inspired by the following projects: